liballeg/allegro5/README_sdl.txt

 or equivalent as provided by emscripten.

-2. The "--preload-file data" option below includes a folder named "data" with each binary, so we make sure each example and demo has such a
-folder:

-( cd examples; ln -s {path-to-allegro-source-folder}/examples/data )
-mkdir demos/speed/data
-touch demos/speed/data/nothing.txt

-3. Create a build folder and configure CMake, using emcmake
+2. Create a build folder.

 mkdir build_emscripten
 cd build_emscripten

+3. The "--preload-file data" option below includes a folder named "data" with each binary, so we make sure each example and demo has such a
+folder:

+mkdir -p demos/speed/data
+demos/speed/data/nothing.txt

+4. Configure CMake, using emcmake.

 USE_FLAGS=(
     -s USE_FREETYPE=1